rzadevv/Palintrace/docs/semantics.md

 are internal semantic inputs and are not automatically embedded into `CheckerResult`.
 Future semantic checkers should expose minimal coordinates and scores through `EvidenceItem` unless source text output is explicitly required.

+## Evidence composition

+`compose_evidence()` runs only after structural evidence resolution.
+It receives a nonempty tuple of resolved `EvidenceSegment` values and never reaches back into `TranscriptSet` or bypasses the frozen resolver.
+An empty tuple raises `SemanticCompositionError` because zero resolved evidence is unassessable; the function does not invent an empty premise.

+Composition is independent of caller tuple order.
+Segments are sorted by transcript ID, turn index, span, source-reference index, role, and exact text.
+Declarations that are identical in transcript ID, turn index, span, text, and role are then deduplicated.
+The original declaration count remains in `segment_count`, while `unique_segment_count` records the post-deduplication count.
+Equal text at different transcript coordinates remains separate evidence.

+`EvidenceCompositionStyle` contains exactly two representations:

+- `plain`: exact segment texts joined by one newline;
+- `role_labeled`: each segment rendered as its exact normalized role, `": "`, and exact text, with rendered segments joined by one newline.

+Neither style filters roles, expands character spans, strips text, normalizes Unicode or case, rewrites pronouns, summarizes, or adds instructions.
+Composition does not truncate or chunk.
+If the complete composed premise and hypothesis exceed the local judge limit, `LocalNLISemanticJudge` remains responsible for raising `SemanticInputTooLongError`.

+The fixed 18-case `evidence_composition_probe_v0.1.json` development probe compared both styles with the pinned MiniLM Part 4B development judge.
+Both representations produced the same aggregate development result: 15/18 overall, including 3/6 neutral, 6/6 entailment, and 6/6 contradiction.
+Because all higher-priority semantic criteria tied, the frozen selection rule chose `plain` on fewer input tokens (1,702 versus 2,022 across the identically structured evaluation calls).
+`PRIMARY_EVIDENCE_COMPOSITION_STYLE` and the `compose_evidence()` default therefore use `plain` for the next checker prototype.

+This small probe is not a MemLint benchmark, publication evaluation, mutation gold, or audit-time labels.
+It was not derived from Part 2 mutation manifests and does not show that either style is universally better.
+The primary policy remains subject to later external evaluation.
+No unsupported-claim or internal-contradiction checker exists yet.

 ## Semantic judgment contract